 Weekly Fishing Reports | GPS Marks | Workshops | Giveaways | Podcasts | Competitions | Forums | Maps | Rigging Tutorials | Sounder School | Exclusive Footage | Tackle Talks | Gear Guides | Kayak Club & Much more….

-Located in Newport is Scienceworks which is a popular destination for families, particularly during school holidays.
-There is also the Punt ferry service which operates daily and transfers cyclists from one side of the Yarra River to the other.
-Along the Yarra River, there are walking tracks, cycling tracks and plenty of open grasslands to run around on.
-Just be careful near the rocks which are quite slippery.
-Do keep an eye on the kids and my young kids have caught jellyfish and blue ring octopus from this location when fishing.
+Located in Newport is Scienceworks, which is a popular destination for families, particularly during school holidays.
+There is also the Punt ferry service, which operates daily and transfers cyclists from one side of the Yarra River to the other.
+Along the Yarra River, there are walking tracks, cycling tracks and plenty of open grasslands to run around.
+Just be careful near the pretty slippery rocks.
+Do keep an eye on the kids.
+While fishing, my young kids caught jellyfish and blue-ringed octopuses from this location.

-Watch this amazing episode of FishingMad fishing at the Warmies/Hotties Newport Power Station
+Watch this fantastic episode of FishingMad fishing at the Warmies/Hotties Newport Power Station.

 Fishing the Warmies or Hotties